GiantLuigi4/Smaller-Units/README.md

 **Can I use this in my modpacks?**

-Yes, that is why I post mods to curse forge.
+Yes, that is why I post mods to CurseForge.
+Be cautious with it however.

 **Is there somewhere I can talk to the dev(s) in realtime?**